 The minor in computer science is intended to introduce students in other majors to the discipline of computer science.
 Appropriate choices of upper level electives can be made that reflect their interest within the discipline.
-Total credit hours required for minor: 19

 - CSC 101 Computer Science I (0,3)

 - CSC 102 Computer Science II (0,3)

 - CSC 201 Discrete Mathematics (4)

-- Computer Science 300/400 level electives (9)
+• Computer Science - 300/400 level electives (9)